 Next I use the Moroccan Oil on my curls.
 I love this oil because it tames flyaways, conditions split ends and smooths hair.
 Great to use after all that heat!
 Again, a little goes a long way with this stuff.
 Pour a pea size amount into your palms and rub together, then comb through your hair with your fingers so most of the hair is applied with product.

 Hairspray.
 This step is optional.
-I typically don't need hairspray, but if it's humid out or the curls just don't seem to be holding that day, I will use this R+Co hairspray.
-I really don't like hairspray, but this one is great because it will hold forever, but still allows movement with your hair, instead of feeling stiff.
+I typically don't need hairspray, but if it's humid out or the curls just don't seem to be holding that day, I will use this Ouai Texturizing Hair Spray.
+This one is great because it holds the curls but still feels lightweight and allows movement with your hair, instead of feeling stiff.
+Oh and it smells amazing!

 I know this wand is expensive, especially the trio set.
 But I have found myself going back to this wand time and time again.
 I've tried others that are high-end and low-end, but this will still be one of my favorites.
 The good news is, if you don't want to buy the entire set, you can buy individual pieces and then add on different barrels as needed.
 You will just have to purchase this base, and then go from there!
 This is the 1" barrel sold separately.
 And if the wand isn't your thing, they have barrels with clamps for traditional curls.